dizvyagintsev/streamlit_class_dashboard/README.md

 - Automatically generate Streamlit dashboards for your Python classes.
 - Supports int, float, and str types for arguments and return values.
 - Handles default values and optional arguments.
-- Easy to use with the `create_dashboard` decorator.
+- Easy to use with the `Dashboard` decorator.

 ## Getting Started